 The cost of becoming pregnant with the help of a donor depends on a lot of factors.
 One of the most important factors in terms of total cost is the type of fertility treatment you are going to receive.
 As an example, IVF treatment is a more complex than IUI treatment, which influences the total cost of becoming pregnant with a donor-conceived child.
 Beside the fertility treatment you also need to order the donor sperm.
 The cost of buying sperm depends on the quality, the sperm donor profile, and whether you want your child to be able to contact the donor in the future (ID Release or Non-ID Release).

-You can see the different prices of donor sperm at Cryos here.
+You can see the current sperm bank prices at Cryos here.
 As an example, if you choose an ID Release donor with a Basic Profile and order 1 IUI MOT10 straw, you will need to pay 1.373,50 EUR (incl.
 VAT) for the sperm, delivery, and a Quota Reservation.